mcorino/firm/USAGE.md

     def instance
       @instance ||= self.new
     end

+    # FIRM creates new instances for deserialization by calling #allocate followed by #init_from_serialized
+    def allocate
+      instance
     end
+  end

-  # Overload the deserialization constructor.
+  # Overload the deserialization initializer.

-  # Creates a new instance for subsequent deserialization and optionally initializes
+  # Initializes a newly allocated instance for subsequent deserialization (optionally initializing
-  # it using the given data (hash-like) object.
+  # using the given data hash).
-  # The default implementation creates a new instance using the default constructor
+  # The default implementation calls the standard #initialize method without arguments (default constructor)
-  # (no arguments, no initialization) and leaves the initialization to a subsequent call
-  # to the instance method #from_serialized(data).
+  # and leaves the property restoration to a subsequent call to the instance method #from_serialized(data).
   # Classes that do not support a default constructor can override this class method and
+  # implement a custom initialization scheme.
   # implement a custom creation scheme.
-  # @param [Object] data hash-like object containing deserialized property data (symbol keys)
+  # @param [Object] _data hash-like object containing deserialized property data (symbol keys)
-  # @return [Object] the newly created object
+  # @return [self] the object
-  def self.create_for_deserialize(data)
+  def init_from_serialized(_data)
-    # create a new object for deserialization
-    instance
+    # nothing to initialize (already done in allocate)
+    self
   end

 end